 - 4.8 In order to mitigate this risk, the Council maintains a list of approved counterparties and investment limits based on the creditworthiness service provided by LINK Group (further details are available on request).
-This approach combines the credit ratings assigned by the three main rating agencies (Fitch, Moody's and Standard and Poor's) with a range of market factors to provide a suggested duration for investments, including: - Credit 'watches' and 'outlooks' from the main rating agencies; - Credit Default Swap (CDS) spreads to give early warning of likely changes in credit ratings; and - Sovereign ratings to select counterparties from only the most creditworthy countries. - 4.9 Members are asked to approve the investment counterparties and limits below:
+This approach combines the credit ratings assigned by the three main rating agencies (Fitch, Moody's and Standard and Poor's) with a range of market factors to provide a suggested duration for investments, including: - Credit 'watches' and 'outlooks' from the main rating agencies; - Credit Default Swap (CDS) spreads to give early warning of likely changes in credit ratings; and - Sovereign ratings to select counterparties from only the most creditworthy countries.

 Institution Minimum Long-Term Rating (Fitch or Equivalent) Maximum Amount Maximum Duration

 UK Government AA- Unlimited 5 Years

-Barclays Bank PLC (The Council's own bank) Α £25M Overnight
+Barclays Bank PLC (The Council's own bank) A £25M Overnight

 A+ £20M (£20M per group) 1 Year

-Banks Α £10M (£20M per group) 6 Months
+Banks A £10M (£20M per group) 6 Months

 A- £10M (£20M per group) 100 Days

-Puilding Conjetion Α £10M 6 Months
+Duilding Coninting A £10M 6 Months

 Building Societies A- £10M 100 Days

 Local Authorities AA- £20M 2 Years

 Money Market Funds (including VNAV) AAA £20M per fund Overnight